-Boarding Staff report these incidents to the Head of Boarding and record the incident on the End of Night Duty Report and any sanctions on iSAMS.
+Boarding Staff report these incidents to the Head of Boarding and record the incident on the End of Night Duty Report (a Google form) and on CPOMS.

 Additional Prep Time / Off Tuck

 If a boarder is not working well in prep time, is late, disorganised or disruptive, Boarding Staff issue a warning, followed by asking them to complete their prep in activity time.